NEU Theory

 • gamma ray emission – The emission of a gamma ray photon by a nuclide.

 • helion – A neutron cell with two captive protons and two captive charge shells.
 The helion is the nucleus of the Helium-3 atom.
-See Diagram The Helion – He3.
+See (Figure 4.6 – The Helion – He3).
 The helion is stable as a free neucleon, but is unstable when part of a multi-neucleon atom.
 For example; the helion in radioactive *Carbon-11, becomes a deuteron and a neutron, as part of a stable Boron-11 atom, by the emission of a positron with a half life of 20 minutes.
-See Diagram Positron Emission.
+See (Figure 4.16 – Positron Emission).

 • helion number – The number of unstable helion neucleons in a neucleon cluster.
 Each helion contributes 2 captive charge shells.
 For example; the radioactive *Nitrogen-12 atom, is hypothesized to have a helion number of 2.
 Both of the two helions become deuterons as part of stable Carbon-12, by the emission of a positron with a half life of 11×10-3 seconds.

 • helion synthesis – The capture of a proton by a deuteron in a stellar environment.
 An alternate method is the beta decay of the hydrogen-3 nuclide.
-See Diagram The Helion – He3.
+See (Figure 4.6 – The Helion – He3).

 • isomeric transition – The emission of a gamma ray from an atom when the nucleus is in a metastable state.